 RetailMeNot's Back-To-School Sale Includes 20% Cash Back On Clothes, Computers, & More

+RetailMeNot's Back-To-School Sale Includes Up To 20% Cash Back On Clothes, Computers, & More

 Just because school is shaping up to be a bit different this year doesn't mean your kid won't need supplies and clothes.
 In fact, a recent survey from RetailMeNot found that the average parent is planning to spend $532 shopping for school in 2020 (compared to $504 in 2019).
 Luckily, RetailMeNot's back-to-school sale is now live, featuring cash back rewards and promo codes for lots of your favorite stores.